Saturday, June 14, 2025

 Timing Your Meals Effectively

 Eat regular meals to avoid overeating later.
-Skipping breakfast can mess with your metabolism, making you hungrier at night.
-Have a light, protein-rich dinner 2-3 hours before bed to stay satisfied without overeating.
+If you skip breakfast, your body’s metabolism will get disturbed, and you will feel hungry at night.
+Eating a light protein-rich dinner 2-3 hours before sleeping will keep you full without overeating.

 Staying Motivated During Your Journey